termux/termux-packages/SECURITY.md

 # Reporting a Bug or Security Vulnerability

 The Termux team and community take all security vulnerabilities seriously.
-We will acknowledge the report, if valid, within 3 buisness days.
+We will acknowledge the report, if valid, within 3 business days.

 Security issues with one of termux's packages, or with termux's infrastructure, should be reported in termux/termux-packages, while security issues in the apps should be reported in [termux/termux-app](https://github.com/termux/termux-app).